 I watched both of you on Hannity and was VERY impressed with how exact and precise your words were.
 Every word was efficiently portrayed in the short amount of time you were given.

+As a mother of a son, I don't take our freedoms for granted.
+And I pass on to my son the events that take place, the men and women who make it possible for us to enjoy working in the yard, earning money to play football, competing in a championship game.
+As a "patient" I gather strength from the lives lost in order for me to pioneer medicines for my disease for those who will come after me.
+When I find myself complaining, the lives of people like your son come to me and I check myself.
 Please know that many of us DO follow what happens and DO honor the lives that are given.
 AND we do ache and shed tears for those left behind.
 There are individuals that want and will share your load, if there is any way.
 If it means volunteering in a school, showing kindness to others, or simply changing and being better, and SHARING the information that we get from people like you so that we KNOW what in the world is going on- Then we DO.
+We are here to serve you now.
+Let us know how.

 Reply